instill-ai/typescript-sdk/examples/next-app/README.md

 ### config

-- make sure you have vdp up running, to run vdp check this [!repository][]
+- make sure you have vdp up running, to run vdp check this [vdp](https://github.com/instill-ai/vdp)
 - verify `.env`
 - see the changes done in `_document.tsx` and `next.env.mjs`